-- Almond meal – also known as almond flour or ground almonds
+Almond flour – also known as almond meal or ground almonds

-- Sugar free nutella – my chocolate hazelnut spread recipe is 100% sugar free and keto friendly.
+Sugar free hazelnut spread– my chocolate hazelnut spread recipe is 100% sugar free and keto friendly.
 It is absolutely amazing in those crepes for breakfast

 Those almond flour crepes are very simple to make so don’t be afraid to try this recipe even if you are not a chef!
 It is a NO FAIL recipe for sure.
 Whatever you have a crepe pan or not, if your pan is hot enough the batter will spread evenly and cook beautifully.
 Only 2-3 minutes on both sides and they are ready to eat.
 You will love the delicious crispiness of the borders.
 The texture is light,crispy and perfect to make a dessert or a sweet breakfast.